First passage time study of DNA strand displacement: Discussion

+We assumed that the number of steps is equal to the number of base pairs for modeling purposes.
+This could raise concern that this number may not accurately reflect the number of actual branch migration steps taken because the incumbent can spontaneously dissociate near the end of migration.
+In our previous work \cite{broadwater2016effect}, we estimated spontaneous dissociation of a 2-bp incumbent to be \SI{\sim10}{\us} which would be comparable to the branch migration step rate we measured in this study.
+This means that the last few steps can occur either via branch migration or spontaneous dissociation, and the rate would be dominated by the faster of the two.
+Regardless, our proposed asymmetric branch migration model, where forward rates become faster, and reverse rates become slower, would effectively account for such an effect.

 We made an interesting observation that RNA invasion and DNA invasion occur at very different rates even with the same invader sequence (except for T to U substitution).
 For the one sequence we tested, RNA invaded faster than DNA (Fig.~\ref{fig:RNA}) from one side but more slowly from the other side.
 Several factors may contribute to this finding.
 Structurally, an RNA-DNA hybrid duplex adopts an A-form helix\cite{gyi1998solution,conn1999crystal,de2019dna}, while a DNA-DNA duplex adopts a B-form helix.
-The thermodynamic stability difference between RNA-DNA and DNA-DNA duplexes depends on the sequence\cite{sugimoto1995thermodynamic}, with purine rich sequences favoring RNA-DNA duplexes\cite{huppert2008thermodynamic}.
+The thermodynamic stability difference between RNA-DNA and DNA-DNA duplexes depends on the sequence\cite{sugimoto1995thermodynamic}, with purine (AG)-rich substrate favoring RNA-DNA hyrbrid duplexes\cite{huppert2008thermodynamic}.
 Directional differences in stacking between DNA and RNA are known to persist even in the single stranded form\cite{isaksson2004single} and could contribute to this inversion of side dependence.
+In a similar vein, a recent study shows that coaxial stacking between an RNA-DNA hybrid duplex and a DNA-DNA homoduplex is stronger when the interhelical junction contains a $5'$ RNA end than when it contains a $3'$ RNA end \cite{cofsky2020crispr}.
+This effect may partially contribute to the faster top invasion by RNA shown in Fig 5.
+However, another RNA sequence we tested exhibited faster bottom invasion than top invasion, suggesting that the base sequence is a stronger determinant of the displacement rate than the invasion polarity.
 RNA invasion of a DNA duplex in particular is a fundamental feature of the CRISPR-Cas system\cite{mulepati2014crystal, singh2016real,hong2019emergent}.
 R-loop formation appears to be the rate limiting step for DNA cleavage\cite{jeon2018direct,gong2018dna} and is highly sequence dependent\cite{szczelkun2014direct,jeon2018direct,zeng2018initiation}, but proceeds much more slowly ($\sim 1$ second) than the spontaneous displacement rate we measured in this study.
 It will be thus interesting to investigate whether the sequence dependence is preserved between spontaneous and enzyme-mediated displacement reactions in the future.

 The lack of salt dependence of the measured displacement kinetics was at first surprising to us because salt has a substantial effect on base pairing thermodynamics\cite{santalucia2004thermodynamics}.
 Experimental measurements of salt-dependent opening and closing rates of a single base pair are scarce, but we can still infer their salt dependence from molecular dynamics study\cite{wang2020salt} and hybridization and dissociation measurements of short oligos\cite{cisse2012rule,dupuis2013single}.
 These studies show that monovalent cations stabilize base pairing mainly by increasing the rate of base pair closing instead of decreasing the rate of base pair opening.
 Despite the strong salt dependence of base pair closing ($k_\mathrm{close}$ and $k_\mathrm{replace}$), our proposed three-state model for branch migration (Fig.~\ref{fig:singlestep} and Eq.~\ref{eq:salt}) predicts that salt dependences of $k_\mathrm{close}$ and $k_\mathrm{replace}$ will cancel each other out and render step migration rates, $f$ and $r$, largely salt-independent.